-We engage over 46,000 colleagues globally through the promotion of Company-wide and local initiatives.
+We engage over 48,000 colleagues globally through the promotion of company-wide and local initiatives.
 Our colleagues are encouraged to adopt environmentally responsible habits, like paperless record-keeping and recycling, and to learn information about new sustainability initiatives through internal communications and campaigns.

 We are committed to improving our suppliers' environmental impacts.
-Environmental, Social and Governance ('ESG') questions and evaluation criteria are included for key suppliers within parts of our procurement processes.
+Sustainability questions on ESG criteria are included for key suppliers within parts of our procurement processes.
 WTW's supplier contracts stipulate that all operations must be conducted in full compliance with all applicable laws in connection with the contract where the form is in place.